All About the Icelandic Flag | History and Fun Facts

 As if the mini-ice age, the volcanic eruptions, the black death and the impoverishment of the Danish overlords had not been enough now came the barbarian pirates.
 They attacked the island from many different fronts, raiding the Eastfjords and the Reykjanes peninsula before, perhaps the most famous raids of all, charged the Vestmannaeyjar islands in the year 1627.

 Icelanders who were completely defenseless tried anything they could to hide from the attackers, hid in caves and steep cliffs but their efforts were worthless against the barbaric pirates who ransacked the island, killing without a second thought and kidnapping 242 people aboard their ship.
 Those Icelanders were taken to the country of Algeria where most of them were ruthlessly sold into slavery.
-Back in Iceland, the people tried anything the would to free the captive and eventually were able to buy the freedom of 13 of the 242 with the help of the Danish King, Christian IV.
+Back in Iceland, the people tried anything they would to free the captive and eventually were able to buy the freedom of 13 of the 242 with the help of the Danish King, Christian IV.

 The most famous of which was Guðríður Símonardóttir, nicknamed Tyrkja-Gudda who later returned and married the famous Icelandic poet Hallgrímur Pétursson who wrote the Passion Hymns.
 The three big bells at the towering Hallgrímskirkja downtown Reykjavík are named after the couple and their daughters.

 To add even more mystical sense to this history which already included Vikings and Pirates, Icelanders were at the same time, during the 17th century facing a witch-hunting craze.
 This desire to hunt witches had spread all over Europe but was now hitting Iceland in an unusual way for Icelandic witches were mostly men!
-Over a period of time, 130 cases appeared in the Icelandic court with only 13 of them involving women which was very different to the scene in the rest of Europe.
-This which hunt eventually resulted in the death of 21 “witches” who were burned at a stake!
+Over a period of time, 130 cases appeared in the Icelandic court with only 13 of them involving women which was very different from the scene in the rest of Europe.
+This witch hunt eventually resulted in the death of 21 “witches” who were burned at a stake!

 The population of Icelanders was now about 50,000 people.
-Those were people who had survived through endless disasters and difficulties and somehow prevailed but what came next was not going to be any easier.
+Those were people who had survived endless disasters and difficulties and somehow prevailed but what came next was not going to be any easier.
 First came 1707 with a powerful smallpox epidemic killing 18,000 people and then a series of volcanic eruptions: Katla in 1660, Hekla in 1693, Katla again in 1721 and only 6 years later, 1727 Öræfajökull, Katla again in 1755 and Hekla in 1766.
 Just when the country finally seemed to be cooling down Laki crater started spewing.
 With less than 20 years of rest, the country was now experiencing billions of tonnes of lava and poisonous gas clouds constantly flowing for eight months.
 Any life in the nearby area was consequently wiped out and fumes and what came with it, the death of plants and livestock, ended up leaving about 9,000 people dead.

 Fact: The tragedy that followed these endless eruptions was so great that the Danes, which still ruled Iceland contemplated taking in the people who were left in Iceland, relocating the Icelandic nation to the volcano-less Denmark.